SquareBracketAssociates/Booklet-AI-Technics/Chapters/Clustering/PartitionalClustering.md

 % \end{figure}
 % }}}

-We can see that the first two features, "Sepal Length" versus "Sepal Width", does not seem to be good predictors for cluster recognition.
+In Figure *@figPlotIris@*, we can see that the comparison of two features, "Sepal Length" versus "Sepal Width", does not seem to be good predictors for cluster recognition.
 We could try combinations of different features by changing _featureASelector_ and _featureBSelector_ to select other features (#second versus #third, #third versus #fourth, etc.) however there is a useful plot for these cases, the scatter matrix:

 ```
 AIR2ScatterMatrixViz plot: Datasets loadIris.